nitrico/LastAdapter/README.md

            .into(recyclerView)
 ```

-If you want to create the adapter but not to assign it to the RecyclerView yet, you can use `.build()` method instead of `.into(recyclerView)`.
+Use `.build()` method instead of `.into(recyclerView)` if you want to create the adapter but don't assign it to the RecyclerView yet.
 Both methods return the adapter.

+If there is any operation that you can't achieve through Data Binding, you can set an **OnBindListener** with `.onBindListener(listener)` before calling .build or .into()

 ## Setup